TUDelft-books/CT1000/book/instructions.md

 If you'd like to make this TeachBook more personal by adding (private or public) annotations I can recommend the [Hypothesis extension](https://web.hypothes.is/start/).
 This is only for your own use, I won't monitor public post on this platform.

 ## Version
-This is the `2024-2025`-version of the TeachBook.
-Go to [/bridging_mechanics](https://teachbooks.github.io/bridging_mechanics) to view the most recent version of this TeachBook, or adapt the year in [/bridging_mechanics/2024](https://teachbooks.github.io/bridging_mechanics/2024) to the year when you took the course.
+This is the `2025-2026`-version of the TeachBook.
+Go to [https://oit.tudelft.nl/CT1000](https://oit.tudelft.nl/CT1000) to view the most recent version complete of this TeachBook, or adapt the year in [/CT1000/2025](hhttps://oit.tudelft.nl/CT1000/2025) to the year when you took the course.